 The No. 1 way to increase your company profits is to charge each customer more, thereby increasing the average yield from each job and thus making your business far more profitable.

-There is not a product or service on the planet that doesn’t have a range of price alternatives on offer, from buying a smart phone a watch or a car to, eating at a restaurant or getting a haircut.
-But why does someone buy a $1500 TAG watch when an $89 Swatch does the job?
+There is not a product or service on the planet that doesn’t have a range of price alternatives on offer, from buying a smartphone, a watch, a car to, or eating at a restaurant.

-With a product it’s a little easier.
-A bigger brand comes with a inflated social status through marketing and advertising getting people to shell out ridiculous amounts of money for them.
+With a product, it’s a little easier.
+A bigger brand comes with an inflated social status through marketing and advertising getting people to shell out ridiculous amounts of money for them.